Resources Needed for This Tutorial

 Before we start let's download all the resources that we need for this photo manipulation.
 So copy the stock images and install the Photoshop brushes from the following links:

-Here are the best photography resources that you can use for your cool photo manipulations.
+Here are the best photography resources that you can use for your cool photo manipulation artworks.

-Usually, when I make a wallpaper, I create it at 1920x1200 px size.
+There are many resolution sizes, so we have to make different wallpaper sizes for example 1600x1200, 1920x1080, and so on.
+Create a PSD file with 1920x1200 pixels size.
 That way, since most people's resolutions are that size or smaller, the wallpaper comes out looking good.
 It's always better to shrink it than to try and stretch it.

-Another trick is to use a seamless pattern for the background and to blend the other images with this background, so that if you need a bigger image you can easily add extra pixels.
+Use a seamless pattern for the background, so that if you need a bigger image you can easily add extra pixels.

 So open a PSD file, size 1920x1200 and copy the Starfield Pattern as your first layer.
 Make sure you copy the big size image (2048x2048) that will cover the entire canvas.
 If you want to use the small size image you can save it as pattern because it is a seamless texture.